X

 Unidentified Participant

 Okay.
 All right.
-Okay, that’s it.
-From my side.
+Okay.
+That’s it from my side.
 Thank you.

-Arun Aradhya
+Arun Aradhye

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-Arun Aradhya
+Arun Aradhye

-Arun Aradhya
+Arun Aradhye

-I think that’s good guidance from your part and I wish the team best of luck for the next quarter.
+I think that’s good guidance from your part.
+And I wish the team best of luck for the next quarter.
 Thank you.

-Arun Aradhya
+Arun Aradhye

 Thank you.

-Himanshu
+Himanshu Upadhyay

-Yeah, hi.
-Good afternoon.
 Congrats on good numbers.
-I. I had two questions.
-In the previous quarter we had spoken about potential business from a competitor for U S Aftermarket where they had sent some 800 parts, if I am not mistaken.
+I had two questions.
+In the previous quarter, we had spoken about potential business from a competitor for US aftermarket, where they had sent some 800 parts, if I am not mistaken.

-Arun Aradhya
+Arun Aradhye

 Yeah, yeah.
-Said that

-Himanshu
+Himanshu Upadhyay

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-Arun Aradhya
+Arun Aradhye

-Himanshu
+Himanshu Upadhyay

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-Himanshu
+Himanshu Upadhyay

 Aditya Menon